securekey/fabric-next/docs/source/glossary.rst

 Anchor Peer
 -----------

-Used to initiate gossip communication between peers from different organizations.
-The anchor peer serves as the entry point for another organization's peer on the same channel to communicate with each of the peers in the anchor peer's organization.
-Cross-organization gossip is scoped to channels.
-In order for cross-org gossip to work, peers from one organization need to know the address of at least one peer from another organization in the channel.
-Each organization added to a channel should identify at least one of its peers as an anchor peer (there can be more than one).
-The anchor peer address is stored in the configuration block of the channel.
+Used by gossip to make sure peers in different organizations know about each other.

+When a configuration block that contains an update to the anchor peers is committed, peers reach out to the anchor peers and learn from them about all of the peers known to the anchor peer(s).
+Once at least one peer from each organization has contacted an anchor peer, the anchor peer learns about every peer in the channel.
+Since gossip communication is constant, and because peers always ask to be told about the existence of any peer they don't know about, a common view of membership can be established for a channel.

+For example, let's assume we have three organizations---`A`, `B`, `C`--- in the channel and a single anchor peer---`peer0.orgC`--- defined for organization `C`.
+When `peer1.orgA` (from organization `A`) contacts `peer0.orgC`, it will tell it about `peer0.orgA`.
+And when at a later time `peer1.orgB` contacts `peer0.orgC`, the latter would tell the former about `peer0.orgA`.
+From that point forward, organizations `A` and `B` would start exchanging membership information directly without any assistance from `peer0.orgC`.

+As communication across organizations depends on gossip in order to work, there must be at least one anchor peer defined in the channel configuration.
+It is strongly recommended that every organization provides its own set of anchor peers for high availability and redundancy.

 .. _glossary_ACL: